Book One: A SIMPLE ACT OF KINDNESS

 just enough time to switch lanes.
 Ignoring my brakes, I turned

-To my surprise, my car with its worn tires lost control on the wet surface of
+To my dismay, my car with its worn tires lost control on the wet surface of

 the street.
 Now the back end of my car began to

 fish-tail.
-The tremendous force whipped my car around 90 degrees
+The tremendous force whipped my car around a full

 before it came to a stop.